 Scott previously clerked For the Hon.
 James L. Ryan, United States Court of Appeals for the Sixth Circuit.

-Scott is not admitted to practice in the District of Columbia.
+Scott is admitted to practice in the State of Michigan, but not admitted in the District of Columbia.

 Wentworth Military AcademyAssociate of Arts

 - Awarded National Superior Cadet Award from United States Department of Defense